Gold IRAs

 2. Fund the Gold IRA

-Investors can fund their gold IRAs by contributing to it within the annual contribution limits: $6,000 for those younger than 50 and $7,000 for those 50 or older.
+Investors can fund their gold IRAs by contributing to it within the annual contribution limits; in 2025 that’s $7,000 for those younger than 50 years old and an additional $1,000 for those who are 50 years of age or older.

 3. Buy Approved Gold

 The IRS has strict rules regarding physical gold and other precious metals.
-For example, to be IRS-eligible, gold bars must have a 99.5% purity, silver 99.9% purity and platinum and palladium 99.95% purity.
+These include purity and production requirements.

 Once an investor has seen an approved gold for purchase, they can complete the transaction through a broker.